semgrep/semgrep/doc/SEMGREP_CORE_CONTRIBUTING.md

 Unless there is a significant dependency change, you will not need to run `make dev-setup` again.

-We have provided useful targets to help you build and link the entire semgrep project, including both `semgrep-core` and `spacegrep` and `semgrep`.
+We have provided useful targets to help you build and link the entire semgrep project, including both `semgrep-core` and `semgrep`.
 You may find these helpful.

 To install the latest OCaml binaries and `semgrep` binary after pulling source code changes from git, run